The Getaway: Three Days in Reykjavik, Iceland

 Reykjavik is a compact-enough city that you can enjoy many of its pleasures on a long weekend.
 This guide shows you what to eat, drink, and visit at Iceland’s capital.

-On your last day in the city, consider a day trip to Iceland’s famous not-in-Reykjavik attractions: Gulfloss, the Black Beach, the geysers, and the part of the country where the tectonic plates meet.
+Do a day trip to Iceland’s famous not-in-Reykjavik attractions: Gulfloss, the Black Beach, the geysers, and the part of the country where the tectonic plates meet.

 You can find trips on Viator or your hotel’s front desk, and these trips start at around $65 per person with several pick-up points in the city.
 (There’s also a tourist information storefront located at Laugavegur street although I’m not certain that it’s official.)
 Since it’s quite difficult to drive your own vehicle outside of Reykjavik, a group tour—kitsch as it may be—is the best option.